-Calon Lân is a Welsh language song and originally in the was written as a hymn in the 1890s.
+Calon Lân is a Welsh language song, originally written as a hymn in the early 1890s.
 Daniel James wrote the Calon Lân lyrics and John Hughes the tune.
 Daniel James was one of five children and was born on 23rd January 1848.
 His parents were Daniel and Mary who were married at Mynyddbach Chapel in 1844 and lived in Llangyfelach Road, Treboeth, Swansea.
 Later in life, Daniel used the Bardic name “Gwyrosydd”.
-John Hughes was born in 1872 in Pen y Bryn , Pembrokeshire and it was he that composed and harmonised the tune at the invitation of Daniel Hughes.
+John Hughes was born in 1872 in Pen y Bryn , Pembrokeshire and it was he that composed and harmonised the tune at the invitation of Daniel James.

-A Spanish-language version of Calon Lân is sung mostly by the Welsh settlements in Y Wladfa (Patagonia in Agentina).
+A Spanish-language version of Calon Lân is sung mostly by the Welsh settlements in Y Wladfa (Patagonia in Argentina).
 The lyrics and words are as follows;

 Nid wy'n gofyn bywyd moethus,